sarahmurraydev/kotlin-docs/src/main/kotlin/google/code/labs/CodeLabNotes.md

 >    private val data: List<Affirmation>
 >   ) {
 >
+>       @param view - view/layout you are going to insert into the recyclervie
 >     class ItemViewHolder(private val view: View)
+>       // sometimes this will just be of type View and other times it might be view binding
+>       // type of the view you want to add to your recyclerview
 > }

 * 2d.
 Connect the view holder and adapter.
     * Make your adapter class extend the `RecyclerView.Adapter` class
-    * List you view holder class as the view holder type
+    * List your view holder class as the view holder type
     * Implement the abstract methods associated with extending `RecyclerView.Adapter`:
         * `getItemCount()`: returns size of your data set
         * `onCreateViewHolder()`: called by the layout manager to create new ViewHolders when there are no existing view holders to be used.